spoonpaw/simple-message-board/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will guide you through getting a copy of the project up and running on your local machine for development and testing purposes, as well as deploying it to Heroku.

 ### Prerequisites